The shocking truth

 Sustainability can be difficult for everyone, no matter where or how we live.
 There are so many factors that are hard to control.
 Like travel.
 This was in a pre-pandemic world where I needed to get to and from work, and I already didn’t travel much by plane.
 So how could I cut back?
 I couldn’t, really, apart from walking to the smaller, closer grocery store instead of driving to the bigger one further away.

-I’ve already got more houseplants than any reasonable person can live among.
+I’ve already planted more spekboom plants than any reasonable person can live among.
 I’ve switched out my lightbulbs for LED ones and turned down my geyser.
-I rent a small flat, so I can’t install solar panels or a greywater system.
+I rent a small flat, so I can’t install solar panels or a greywater system and buckets in the shower can only go so far.
 I don’t have a garden for a compost heap – though I’m looking into a compact solution for that at the moment.

 I’m looking into green investments – something that had never occurred to me before, but I wanted something immediate and tangible.
 What more could I do to improve my score and help my future kids have an actual future?